Unity Catalog: An overview

 Permalink to “How can you solve Unity Catalog’s limitations?”Some of the Unity Catalog limitations mentioned in the previous section, such as metadata enrichment and runtime requirements, are already handled by Databricks, so they will be resolved over time.

-But there are others that are deeper and more structural, and won’t be fixed in future releases.
-Broadly speaking, these limitations relate to the scope and the surface area of governance, lineage, and discovery.
+Others are structural and will not be fixed in a future release.
+They come down to the scope and the surface area of governance, lineage, and discovery.

 - Fragmented governance with a strict Databricks boundary results partly because the enforcement is tightly coupled with the compute layer of Databricks, and not the data itself.
 This means that when data flows to other tools, such as BI tools and orchestration engines, Unity Catalog-specific enforcements for access control, data masking, etc., don’t translate well.

-- Siloed and fragmented lineage across regions and other tools in the data stack, as lineage is scoped at the metastore level and doesn’t seamlessly synchronize with other platforms.
-While there are some deep integrations for lineage, most others require manual registration and don’t match the depth of Databricks’ native lineage.
+- Siloed and fragmented lineage across regions and other tools in the data stack, as lineage is scoped at the metastore level and doesn’t reliably synchronize with other platforms.
+A few integrations carry lineage deeply.
+Most require manual registration and don’t match the depth of Databricks’ native lineage.

-- Lack of context propagation and synchronization between Unity Catalog and other tools leads to a broken business language and mixed signals for data quality, trust, and security when constructs like domains, tags, and certifications don’t translate.
+- Lack of context propagation and synchronization between Unity Catalog and other tools leads to a broken business language and mixed signals for data quality, trust, and security when constructs like domains, tags, and certifications don’t translate, and when the semantic definitions an agent reads live in a different model from the tables they describe.

-All of these issues stem from the lack of a unified control plane that can, first, consolidate all metadata from every source in your organization and, second, integrate lineage metadata from any data source your organization works with.
+All of these issues stem from the same absence: a neutral context layer that consolidates context from every source in your organization and stitches lineage across every system that organization works with.

-Atlan is one such platform that helps bring all metadata, whether it’s structural, governance-related, or lineage metadata, into a single place.
+Atlan is that layer.
+It brings structural, policy, and lineage context into a single place.
 Let’s look at how Atlan helps mitigate Unity Catalog’s limitations.

 Atlan uses a standardized metadata schema, and a broad range of connectors to ingest metadata from wherever you need it.
-Rather than just using Unity Catalog, you bring all data, including that from Unity Catalog, and manage it all from Atlan’s metadata control plane.
+Rather than just using Unity Catalog, you bring all data, including that from Unity Catalog, and manage it all in Atlan’s Enterprise Data Graph.

 Built in close partnership with Databricks, Atlan layers on top of Unity Catalog to extend its value across your broader data ecosystem.